benkehoe/aws-sso-util/lib/README.md

 list_available_accounts(start_url, sso_region, *, login=False)
 ```

-* `start_url`: The start URL for the AWS SSO instance.
+* `start_url`: The start URL for the Identity Center instance.
-* `sso_region`: The AWS region for the AWS SSO instance.
+* `sso_region`: The AWS region for the Identity Center instance.
-* `login`: Set to `True` to interactively log in the user if their AWS SSO credentials have expired.
+* `login`: Set to `True` to interactively log in the user if their Identity Center credentials have expired.
 * Returns an iterator that yields account id and account name.

 ```python
 list_available_roles(start_url, sso_region, account_id=None, *, login=False)
 ```

-* `start_url`: [REQUIRED] The start URL for the AWS SSO instance.
+* `start_url`: [REQUIRED] The start URL for the Identity Center instance.
-* `sso_region`: [REQUIRED] The AWS region for the AWS SSO instance.
+* `sso_region`: [REQUIRED] The AWS region for the Identity Center instance.
 * `account_id`: Optional account id or list of account ids to check.
   * If not set, all accounts available to the user are used.
-* `login`: Set to `True` to interactively log in the user if their AWS SSO credentials have expired.
+* `login`: Set to `True` to interactively log in the user if their Identity Center credentials have expired.
 * Returns an iterator that yields account id, account name, and role name.

 ## `list_assignments`

-The AWS SSO API only allows you to [list assignments for a specific account _and_ permission set](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ListAccountAssignments.html).
+The Identity Center API only allows you to [list assignments for a specific account _and_ permission set](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ListAccountAssignments.html).
 To find all your assignments, you need to iterate over all accounts, and then interate over all permission sets.
 `list_assignments()` does this work for you.